Sauli Ahvenjärvi

-Sauli Ahvenjärvi is a Finnish politician, representing the Christian Democrats.
+Sauli Sakari Ahvenjärvi (b.
+18 August 1957) is a Finnish politician, representing the Christian Democrats.
 He was a member of the Parliament of Finland 2011–2015 representing Satakunta.

 Career

 Ahvenjärvi was elected to the parliament in the 2011 elections.
 He was a member of the Grand Committee, the Constitutional Law Committee and the Inter-Parliamentary Union, Finnish Group.
 Previously, he was a member of the Legal Affairs Committee and the Employment and Equality Committee.

 Ahvenjärvi changed his electoral district to Pirkanmaa for the 2015 elections, but wasn't re-elected.